-Found 60 - 67 results of 67 programs matching keyword "space"
+Found 60 - 69 results of 69 programs matching keyword "space"

+The Advanced Camera for Surveys (ACS) was successfully installed.
+In preparation for the installation of the NICMOS Cooling System tomorrow, the astronauts also installed the Electronics Support Module.
+We also talk with Massimo Stiavelli, a scientist at the Space Telescope Science Institute about his involvement with the ACS and the future Wide Field Planetary Camera 3 (WFPC3) scheduled to be installed during the next servicing mission in 2004.
+Learn about the successful replacement of the Power Control Unit (PCU) and listen as we talk with Mark Clampin, part of the team that developed the Advanced Camera for Surveys scheduled for installation tonight.
 We learn about Hubble's new solar arrays, and Dr. Bruce Margon talks about the future of Hubble and about the Next Generation Telescope, which will eventually replace Hubble.
 In an exclusive taped interview, Hubble payload commander and astronaut John Grunsfeld discusses how astronauts who'll be servicing a telescope in space train in a giant pool at the Johnson Space Center.
 We'll also show an interview with space engineer Amy Ross, filmed in the space suit laboratory at Johnson.
 Fresh from the launch viewing area at Kennedy Space Center, Ron Hipschman shows images and recounts what it’s like to watch at shuttle launch from three miles away.
 We also preview the mission and the tasks the astronauts will be doing during their five planned space walks.
 The first-ever live event inside the NASA clean room, where space hardware is being prepared for the Hubble Space Telescope.
 We'll get dressed in "bunny suits" to explore the room and show you the activities of engineers and scientists getting ready for the next Hubble servicing mission in November.
 Hubble's pictures have changed our understanding of the galaxy.
 Here we meet scientists who show us how their images have led to new discoveries, then check in on our own imaging project and track its progress.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
 What's so special about putting a telescope above the atmosphere?
 Find out by visiting Flight Operations and talking with scientists who've nurtured Hubble from the beginning.